matt-64/music-to-image-generation/README.md

 🧪 Running Tests
 Unit tests are provided to ensure the robustness of the extraction pipeline.
 Run the tests using:

-bash
-Copier le code
-python -m unittest discover tests/
-📝 Contributing
-We welcome contributions to improve this tool!
-To get started:

-Fork the repository
-Create a new branch (git checkout -b feature-branch) Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature-branch) Open a pull request
-Please read our Contributing Guide for more details.

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.